-The Mojave Desert: Beyond the green neon is another kind of green: nature.
+Beyond the green neon is another kind of green: nature.
 The scale of the Mojave Desert (which is actually a reddish-brown colour) is hard to comprehend.

 Sand and scrub, huge dunes and natural rock formations have been the setting for many space movies because they truly do look otherworldly.
 Rise early before it gets too hot.
 Balance the night before with some sightseeing or blow away the hangover with the following mid-desert activities.